 In an extraordinary interpretation, the writer explains the sages’ statement “God considers good intention as if it were deed” (BT Kiddushin 40a) to mean that intention can actually create deeds.
 This is a subversion of the common interpretation of the sages’ statement.
 Thus Iggeret ha-Kodesh is one of the earliest works to express the notion that would later be developed in many Kabbalistic works, that meditation is not simply contemplative, but can also design and activate the reality.
 The holiness of sexual union is therefore the full merging of the spiritual and physical realms.

 The exciting mental tasks required of both man and woman during the sexual act elevates the act to one that cannot be disparaged.
-The mitzvah is not a simple ritual; it is umbilically tied to a multitude of systems that connect human beings to the supernal worlds.
+The A biblical or rabbinic commandment; also, a good deed.mitzvah is not a simple ritual; it is umbilically tied to a multitude of systems that connect human beings to the supernal worlds.
 Iggeret ha-Kodesh succeeds in imparting profound significance to the mitzvah, which the rabbinical view had not hitherto succeeded in doing.
 In it, sexual union becomes a true ma’aseh merkavah—the mystic study of the Divine Chariot.
 We can attribute the author’s motives to the central trend of medieval Jewish thought.
 The author’s interest in ascribing meaning to ritual is reflective of the major trends of medieval Jewish thought which sought to explain and to enrich the world of Jewish mitzvot.

 Abramson, Shraga.
 “Iggeret ha-Kodesh Attributed to the Ramban” (Hebrew).
 Sinai 90 (5/6) (1982): 232–234.